JosiahJack/Voxen/README.md

 overlayed with the normal full 3D polygonal mesh world such that lighting calculations for bounce lighting (GI), reflections, and other effects leverage the spacial voxel data to optimize lighting calculations for high fidelity at high speed with low RAM usage.
-The voxel volume is limited to a local space and moves with the player camera, updating only the voxels that change at the edges of the volume (for similar technique, see SEGI).
+The voxel volume is limited to a space that is a world cell region 64x64x18 with each cell sized to 2.56x2.56x2.56.
+Voxels are subtended as 8x8 regions on the x,z plane (for now) and used as light clusters for Forward+ rendering pipeline.
 This engine is focused on interior spaces similar to Quake, Half-Life, and other classic games.
 The voxel volume may work fine for outdoor environments but Voxen is not intended to be used for large open world games.
+Further, the procedural sky is hardcoded and not intended to be a general sky system.
+Modifications are of course welcome, however.
+The hope is that everything is quite straightforward.

 Based on SDL2 and OpenGL 4.5+, this engine attempts to leverage low latency and GPU driven rendering methods with minimal state changes and maximum flexibility with user customizable entities.
+Heavy use of SSBOs is made though this is still compatible with old hardware and GL drivers from 15yrs ago; further very few GL extensions are used to further widen compatibility.
+Careful handling of CPU to GPU transfers is made to minimize VRAM and to prevent naughty GL drivers duplicating that VRAM into the CPU RAM space which is also kept minimal.

-All texture and model and audio data is loaded from disk directly for ease of development and full mod support by design.
+All texture and model data is loaded from disk directly for ease of development and full mod support by design.
+Any intermediate format is internal to the engine.

 The engine uses a unified event system queue for debuggability, logging, and log file playback in a very similar manner to Quake 1 demo files.
 This engine